dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 Then we will add in Firebase for persistent storage.
 Firebase is a backend as a service (BAAS).
 It provides a simple JSON data store ([Firebase Realtime Database](https://firebase.google.com/docs/database/)) that has some nice realtime properties.
 You can subscribe to change events on collections of objects, this is perfect to use with React!

+This will involve a small bit of refactoring, but will demonstrate how you can prototype frontend and then add in server side later.

 ## Let's Start